MiChaelinzo/cybernexus_demo/README.md

 # cybernexus_demo
-CyberNexus AI code, a malware and ad blocker that detects and monitors your local networks🛜📶
+CyberNexus Pi Eyes code, a malware and ad blocker that detects and monitors your local networks🛜📶

 1.  **Install Libraries (if you haven't already):**
     ```bash